-First, as we can see in Figure 2, dynamic adaptation in vehicle-centric systems is restricted to at most the dynamic choice of a suitable configuration at runtime.
-Since hard real-time systems must ensure the safety and consistency of their execution behaviour at all time, the dynamic insertion and reconfiguration of software modules is traditionally not allowed.
-Existing approaches, such as MARS and DySCAS (c.f., Section 6.1), seem suitable to provide the required runtime adaptation as they replace software and include new devices and software into vehicle electronic systems at runtime.
+• Dynamic adaptation in vehicle-centric systems is restricted to at most the dynamic choice of a suitable configuration at runtime.
+Since hard real-time systems must ensure the safety and consistency of their execution behaviour at all times, the dynamic insertion and reconfiguration of software modules is traditionally not allowed.
+Existing approaches, such as MARS and DySCAS (c.f., Section 6.1), provide the required runtime adaptation as they change the existing configuration of the system after a fault and additionally can also include new devices and software into vehicle electronic systems at runtime.
+They do not, however, support time bounds of their adaptations.

-Driver information systems (c.f., Section 6.2) require not only adaptation of multimedia content, but they also need support for software adaptation, e.g., dynamic integration of software into a running system.
+• Driver information systems require not only adaptation of multimedia content, but they also need support for software adaptation, e.g., dynamic integration of software into a running system.
 Developers of driver information systems can leverage TrafficView and OSA+, but these approaches assume that the software to integrate or to update is locally available.
 Saspence and OSGI offer full support for dynamic adaptation and SyncML provides data and software binaries integration, but they do not adapt or update software in time bounds.
 Moreover, these solutions do not account for time and space constraints as required by driver information systems.

-Similarly, cooperative driving systems need time-bounded coordination between vehicles.
+• Cooperative driving systems need time-bounded coordination between vehicles.
 Existing approaches, such as the Auto21 project [26], provide safety critical coordination.
-They do not, however, support stringent constraints that the executing platform could have on QoS, like the available memory space.
+They do not, however, support stringent QoS constraints, such as available memory space, for the underlying platform.

-Finally, vehicular sharing systems monitor the space storage and computational power of the vehicles before distributing applications and data between vehicles (c.f., Section 4.4).
-They do not, however, provide time-bounded dynamic allocation of resources and membership management.
+• Vehicular sharing systems need time-bounded allocation or resources and membership management.
+These systems must also monitor the space storage and computational power of the vehicles before distributing applications and data between vehicles (c.f., Section 4.4).